Jeremy Bloom

-Jeremy Bloom is an American former skier and American football player.
+Jeremy Bloom (born April 2, 1982) is an American former skier and football player.
 As a skier, he is a one-time world champion, two-time Olympian, and 10-time World Cup gold medalist.
 He was inducted into the National Ski Hall of Fame in 2013.

-Bloom was a freshman All-American at the University of Colorado.
-He was drafted by the Philadelphia Eagles in the 2006 NFL Draft and was also a member of the Pittsburgh Steelers, but did not play a competitive game for either team.
+Bloom was a Freshman All-American at the University of Colorado.
+He was selected by the Philadelphia Eagles in the 2006 NFL draft and was also a member of the Pittsburgh Steelers, but did not play in a regular season game for either team.

 Personal life

 Bloom was born in Fort Collins, Colorado, the son of Charlene, a ski and fly fishing instructor, and Larry Bloom, a clinical psychologist, and grew up in nearby Loveland.
 His older sister, Molly Bloom, is an author and former organizer of illegal poker games who wrote Molly's Game, and was the inspiration for the film of the same name.
 His cousin is ice hockey player Colby Cohen.
 Bloom's father is Jewish and his mother is Christian.